supervisely/developer-portal/app-development/advanced/mlops-workflow-integration.md

 ```

 You can configure either one or both cards at the same time.
 When assigning the meta, there's no need to specify the relation to any particular operation; in input methods, it will always relate to the input.

-{% hint style="info" %}
-☝️ In some cards, such as the project card, you can't customize the icon because they use an image instead.
-A complete list of what cannot be customized for each type of card will be provided later.
-{% endhint %}

 ## Minimum example for maximum understanding